Brandon Bryant (American football)

 Brandon Ladarius Bryant (born December 21, 1995) is a former gridiron football safety.
 He played college football at Mississippi State.

-High school career
+Early life

 Bryant attended Rosa Fort High School in Tunica, Mississippi, where he played quarterback and safety.
 Bryant was rated as a three-star recruit by 247sports.com, Rivals.com, Scout.com, and ESPN.
 He committed to Mississippi State on November 4, 2013.

 College career

 Freshman season (2015)

 After sitting out the 2014 season as a redshirt, Bryant saw action in all 13 games in 2015, starting in eight of them.

 Bryant was a backup safety for the first five games of the season before taking over starting duties in a 45–17 win over Troy, a game where he forced a fumble on Troy's first drive.
 The following week against Louisiana Tech, Bryant recorded his first collegiate interception and returned it for a touchdown and also recovered a blocked punt.

 Later that season, on an SEC Network broadcast, Tim Tebow named Bryant the "Freak of Week," citing Bryant's ability to run a 40-yard dash in 4.24 seconds and to deadlift 600 pounds.
 Bryant caught another interception in a loss to Alabama.